lgarzia/lgarzia.github.io/docs/notes/index.md

 ---
-title: Learnings
+title: About Me
 editLink: false
 outline: [1, 3]
 ---
-# Overview
+# About Me
+I sit at the intersection of **Analytics and Engineering** developing insights, pipelines and tools to support both.

+My primary toolkit is:
+* Google Cloud Platform
+* Python
+* PySpark
+* Rust
+* Vue

-I sit at the intersection of **Analytics and Engineering**, where my primary toolkit is Google Cloud Platform, Python, and PySpark.
-I *attempt* to monitor industry trends and *stay relevant* by investing time in learning new tools and ideas.
-Finally, **soft skills** are crucial to project success, so I occasionally recollect on experiences and conversations and share what I believe to be true.
+I *attempt* to monitor data industry trends and *stay relevant* by investing time in learning new tools and ideas.

+I'm currently working with [orgacuity](https://www.orgacuity.com/) on implementing modern LLMs effectively.

+I also think deeply about talent development and creating flourishing opportunities as I've taken on more mentoring roles.

 # Active Efforts